50 Baseball Snacks: Ideas for Before, During, and After a Game

 This includes snack foods such as:

-Some athletes also feel better when they limit spicy foods or foods/drinks that contain lactose (milk, yogurt) close to the start of a game.
+Some baseball players also feel better when they limit spicy foods or foods/drinks that contain lactose (milk, yogurt) close to the start of a game.

-It is important for athletes to learn their individual tolerances and to determine what foods they feel most comfortable consuming before activity.
+It is important for baseball players to learn their individual tolerances and to determine what foods they feel most comfortable consuming before activity.

 Baseball Snack Ideas for the Dugout